 Speeding up the treadmill

-Superweeds now plague more than 60 million acres of U.S. farmland, thanks to widespread planting of Monsanto’s “RoundUp Ready” crops.
+Superweeds now plague more than 60 million acres of U.S. farmland, thanks to widespread planting of Bayer's (now merged with Monsanto) “RoundUp Ready” crops.

-When RoundUp Ready seeds were originally released, Monsanto assured farmers and the public alike that weed resistance to glyphosate — RoundUp's active ingredient — would be a non-issue.
+When RoundUp Ready seeds were originally released, Monsanto (now merged with Bayer) assured farmers and the public alike that weed resistance to glyphosate — RoundUp's active ingredient — would be a non-issue.
 They were wrong.

-And now, Dow and Monsanto are making the same case in support of the “new generation” of 2,4-D/dicamba-resistant GE seeds, but the facts are in.
+And now, Dow and Bayer (Monsanto) are making the same case in support of the “new generation” of 2,4-D/dicamba-resistant GE seeds, but the facts are in.
 We cannot outwit evolution.

 More of the same